MaXXXine: Release

 MaXXXine had its premiere at the TCL Chinese Theatre in Los Angeles on June 24, 2024.
 It was released in the United States by A24 on July 5, 2024.

 Home media

 The film was released on VOD on August 2, 2024.
-It was released on Blu-Ray and 4K Ultra HD on October 8, 2024.
+It was released on Blu-ray and 4K Ultra HD on October 8, 2024 by Lionsgate Home Entertainment.
+It was the final A24 film to be released on physical media by Lionsgate, as their home video partnership quietly ended some time after, leading A24 to switch to in-house production for their subsequent disc releases.
+The film was once again released on Blu-ray and 4K Ultra HD on October 21, 2025 by A24, as part of a trilogy set along with X and Pearl.

 Reception

 Box office

 MaXXXine grossed $15.1 million in the United States and Canada, and $6.9 million in other territories, for a worldwide total of $22 million.

 In the United States and Canada, MaXXXine was projected to gross around $7 million from 2,200 theaters in its opening weekend.
 The film made $3.1 million on its first day, and went on to debut to $6.7 million, finishing in fourth.

 Critical response

 Variety reported that the reviews leaned towards positive, while Uproxx described them as mixed.
+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 50 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale (up from Pearl's "B-"), while those polled by PostTrak gave the film a 76% positive score, with 59% saying they would definitely recommend it.